A day in the life of a Project Analyst supporting IR35 compliance

 Grayce Analyst, Suzie Threlfall shares her experience support IR35 compliance at a leading Investment Management Organisation.

 What is your current assignment and what responsibilities do you have on client site?

 I am currently working in the Resourcing Department in a Project Analyst and Support role for IR35, at a leading Investment Management Organisation.
 The main responsibilities include managing data for employee assessments, maintaining the projects action log, organising and rolling out training events, creating communication pieces for hiring managers/contractors and liaising with stakeholders to communicate the strategy for IR35.

 Why is your assignment important?

-The project is essential to ensure that M&G Plc are compliant with the new IR35 legislation which will come into effect in April 2020.
+The project is essential to ensure that my client are compliant with the new IR35 legislation which will come into effect in April 2020.
 The change in legislation requires medium to large sized private companies to be responsible for assessing the employment status of individuals who work for them through their own limited company.
 The assessment will ensure all contractors pay similar taxes and National Insurance Contributions (NICs) to equivalent employees.
 Failure to take ‘reasonable care’ would result in a corporate criminal offence and carry fines and reputational damage.

 What is the most valuable thing you bring to your client?

 I am able to contribute to the team by providing a fresh and non-bias outlook.
 By putting myself into the shoes of the managers, I am able to analyse and translate complex tax legislation and present this effectively across the organisation to ensure successful landing of all communications.
 My attention to detail ensures the relevant involvement of employees and my proactive attitude has enabled the achievement of significant project milestones and constructive project additions.

 What has been your biggest achievement on client site?

 With no background in tax I have been able quickly get to grips with complex tax legislation allowing me to play an instrumental part in setting up training sessions for hiring managers and I've only been at my client for three months.